Product Security

 Password Management

-When SSO is not used, the Tetra Data Platform stores passwords in a SQL database using one-way (non-reversible) cryptographic hashing with a unique salt for each user.
+When SSO is not used, the TDP stores passwords in a SQL database using one-way (non-reversible) cryptographic hashing with a unique salt for each user.

 One more area that passwords are stored is in the TDP Agent when using remote SMB file sharing to collect a file.
 The Agent stores the password using SHA-256 with a protected key.